Tiny brown spots on your apples? It might be bitter pit.

-Most red varieties will need more chilling hours than they will get in the Bay Area.
+Most red varieties will need more chilling hours than they will get in California's Bay Area.
 Red apples generally need 1200 to 1500 chill hours to fully develop their color and flavor, while some microclimates in San Jose only receive 400 chill hours a year, on average.
 Also, our local fog can cause more russetting.
 Russeting is when the apple’s skin turns brown and rough.

 How to grow apples

 Apples grow best in well-drained, nutrient rich soil with full sunlight.
 Apple trees need some space for good air flow.
 Full-sized trees will need a 15 to 20-foot circle of space, while dwarf varieties need only 10.
 Dwarf apple trees do tend to over-produce, breaking branches, so you may need to do more pruning or provide supports.
 Once your bare root tree arrives, dig a hole that is twice the diameter of the spread out roots and as deep as the root ball.
 Failing to plant trees at the proper depth causes more tree deaths than any other.
 You should remove any grass or weeds that are growing within two feet of this circle.
 Remove any dead, damaged, or diseased roots and then soak the root stock in a bucket of water for a couple of hours (overnight, if the roots are really dried out).
 Mix some aged compost in with soil from the hole and spread it out in the bottom of the hole.
 Be sure to not leave smooth edges in the hole.
 Our heavy clay can create an impenetrable barrier to young roots.
 You can help your apple tree get a better start by roughing up and scoring the edges of the planting hole.
 Place the tree in the hole, making sure that the graft union (the place where the root stock joined the scion) is at least 2 inches above soil level, to avoid crown rot and other fungal diseases.
-Firmly press the soil down to eliminate big air pockets and mud in the tree instead, giving it a good drink of water.
+Resist the urge to press the soil down to eliminate big air pockets and mud in the tree instead, giving it a good drink of water.
 You can also grow dwarf apple trees in containers!